 Remember, however, that what you pay for the installation will inevitably benefit you in the long run.
 The money you save in terms of energy costs and roof replacement, or lack thereof, tends to outweigh the higher price point.

-For a better idea of how much you might be looking at paying for your metal roofing installation, take advantage of Quality Exterior’s free home inspections and estimates.
+For a better idea of how much you might be looking at paying for your metal roofing installation, take advantage of Quality Exterior’s free home inspections or check out our post here: Metal Roof Cost Compared.
 Our professionals will be able to assess the size and needs of your home and give you their best estimate regarding how much a new metal roof will cost you personally.

 How To Install Metal Roofing

 You have two primary options for roof installation projects: recover and overlay or remove and replace.
 The recover/overlay option keeps the existing roof in place and avoids the need for taking off and disposing of it and its supporting components.
 It also avoids the higher price of doing so.
 In certain cases, recovering and overlaying aren’t an option.
 Therefore, you may need to remove and replace the roof entirely.

 Whatever option you choose, you’ll need to be sure you have all of the necessary components.
 The core components of a metal roofing system installation process include the following: